TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 24/2 Samuel 24.20.md

 ---

-And Araunah looked forth, and saw the king and his servants coming on toward him: and Araunah went out, and bowed himself before the king with his face to the ground.
+Araunah looked out, and saw the king and his servants coming on toward him.
+Then Araunah went out, and bowed himself before the king with his face to the ground.